 Just as a man with a hammer sees everything as a nail, having only stocks in our portfolio toolbox limits our ability to tackle uncooperative markets.
 That's why it's important to fill your box with the kind of gear that can keep your profits humming.

 Like mutual funds, ETFs can offer investors both broad and narrow exposures to specific industries, sectors, or investment strategies.
 However, since they trade like stocks, ETFs are also an accessible, liquid, and tax-efficient way to plug those holes of fear in your portfolio.

-OK, ETFs might be a great way to diversify and an easy way to gain exposure to very specific types of investments, but can you make any real money investing in them?
-Well, hold on to your socks.
+OK, ETFs might be a great way to diversify and an easy way to gain exposure to very specific types of investments, but they can't give you the flexibility of active management ... or can they?

 While options can appear to be scary at first, they're probably one of the most underused tools for cautious investors.
 While the lion's share of reporting on options tends to focus on the more speculative trades, there are numerous strategies well-suited for the conservative investor.